SESM-TEC/PySESM-Final-Commit/docs/UsersManual.md

 )
 ```

-## 4. Examples
+## 4. Advanced Examples
 ### One block example `examples/one_block_example.py`

+The one-block configuration treats the whole input space as a single partition.
+This is the simplest setup and a good baseline before introducing multiple blocks.
+If the image does not load, verify the shared link has public (anonymous) view permissions.
 <p align="center">
     <img src="https://estudianteccr-my.sharepoint.com/:i:/g/personal/aasalas_estudiantec_cr/Efmit7muVKNEhbu8S7AGBbYBOthIOp3p61QS_rY7mpzbpA?download=1" alt="One-block partition: entire domain as a single region" width="400" />
 </p>
-The one-block configuration treats the whole input space as a single partition.
-This is the simplest setup and a good baseline before introducing multiple blocks.
-If the image does not load, verify the shared link has public (anonymous) view permissions.

 ### Training Visualization example `examples/video_demo.py`